AbdullahTaher93/TFM/README.md

 ### 4- Selection operation
 In this operation, selection (choosing) the best keys only.
 The best key which has the high value of fitness.
 In the proposed work select only M/2 keys which have the high fitness.
-To perform the selection operation nedded a sorting function to sort pool of keys from high fitness to low fitness.
+To perform the selection operation nedded a sorting function to sort pool of keys from high fitness to low fitness.Fitness Proportionate Selection is one of the most popular ways of parent selection.
+In this every individual can become a parent with a probability which is proportional to its fitness.
+Therefore, fitter individuals have a higher chance of mating and propagating their features to the next generation.
+Therefore, such a selection strategy applies a selection pressure to the more fit individuals in the population, evolving better individuals over time.

 ### 5- Crossover Operation